Environmental enforcement has fallen off under Biden, report says - NewsBreak

 “We’re pleased to see Congress is increasing EPA’s enforcement budget in their 2023 omnibus spending bill, and call on our leaders to take immediate steps to further improve enforcement of environmental laws by confirming David Uhlman as head of EPA’s enforcement and compliance office as soon as possible,” said Patrick Drupp, the Sierra Club’s deputy legislative director.

-The post Environmental enforcement has fallen off under Biden, report says appeared first on Arkansas Advocate .
+The post Environmental enforcement has fallen off under Biden, report says appeared first on Indiana Capital Chronicle .

 Comments / 0